 Freelance Product Developer

-“I work very hard while I have the gig and then stay in touch with my bosses/coworkers after the gig is over.
+“I work very hard while I have the gig and then stay in touch with my bosses/ co-workers after the gig is over.
 I’ve been asked back to the same companies multiple times.”

 Freelance Pattern Cutter

 Networking.
-Networking events is very important for businesses.
+Networking events are very important for businesses.
 Its a way for individuals and freelance business owners to come together to connect or collaborate with one another.
 In this event, we can also connect with potential clients/partners.